normandyxo/uvita-runs/_drafts/returning-to-work-after-ankle-surgery.md

   Below is the method I used when I returned to work.
 For reference, I drive a small 2001 Toyota Corolla; not the roomiest of cars.

-  1. Using the scooter, I opened both of the doors on the driver's side of the car.
-I kept a cane on the driver's seat.
-I took it out, and placed it in front of the rear door.
-  1. I stood up using the cane for balance and carefully placed the scooter on the back seat.
-This may take some effort, my scooter weighs 21lbs.
-  1. After the scooter is stashed safely, I used the cane and the car itself to slowly inch backwards to close the rear door and then inch forward to the driver's seat.
-"Inching forward" was a combination of small hops (risky) and the twisting of my good foot to take mini steps.
-  1. I sat down on the driver's seat and placed the cane on the front passenger seat.
-I then closed the door, put on my seatbelt and drove off.

-  To get out of of the car:

-  1. I opened the driver's door and place the cane outside.
-  1. I stood up using the cane for support, and then inched my way to the rear door.
-I made sure to be past the opening path of the door.
-  1. I opened the door and lifted the scooter out of the car and onto the ground.
-I then put my injured leg on the scooter and backed away enough so that the door could be closed.
-I then closed the door.
-  1. Using the scooter, I rolled to the front door while carrying the cane in one hand.
-I did this slowly since I only had one hand on the handlebars.
-I placed the cane on the driver's seat, closed the door, locked my car and rolled away.

 **2. Parking**

   You may qualify for a temporary handicap placard because of the injury.
 To get a temporary placard in California, you and your physician must fill out a form.
 The form must then be turned in to the DMV along with a small fee.
 Having the placard is a huge advantage while recovering.
 Ask your physician for more information.